kubeshop/testkube-docs/docs/articles/argorollouts-integration.md

 ```

 In this case the Analysis is not providing a specific `worfklow-name` argument, so the default Test Workflow
-`basic-k6-workflow` will be run to validate our BlueGreen deployment.
+`basic-k6-workflow` will be run to validate the BlueGreen deployment.